Getting bigger arms is a goal that a lot of lifters strive for. Not only are they stronger and more functional, but they also look better too.

 - Tricep Extensions

 - Hammer Curls

-It is important to note that these exercises are not exhaustive, and there are many other exercises that can be performed with an EZ curl bar and a tricep bar.
+It is important to note that these exercises are not exhaustive, and many other exercises can be performed with an EZ curl bar and a tricep bar.

 You can definitely use both for different exercises, especially if you have access to them in a commercial gym.